ckuly/BudgetWise/README.md

 ## BudgetWise

-The **Personal Finance Tracker** is a web application built with Django to help users manage their finances.
+**BudgetWise** is a web application built with Django to help users manage their finances.
 Users can track expenses, incomes, and savings goals while visualizing financial trends.
 The project emphasizes ease of use, security, and data-driven insights into personal budgeting.

+This project is licensed under the [MIT License](LICENSE).

 ---